TheJarOfButter/goggybot/README.md

 THIS IS EXTREMELY IMPORTANT

 If anyone were to find this discord bot token they could take control of the entire project, possibly putting me at risk as I am the owner of the bot

-FOR FUTURE NOTICE

-If you are to make a bot, put in the token where I have written "INSERT YOUR BOT SECRET NUMBER THINGO HERE".

-AGAIN, DO NOT SHOW THIS CODE TO ANYONE.
-AT AN EXTREME, THIS COULD LEAD TO SOME LAWSUIT

-stay safe
 *************************